nihospr01/OpenSpeechPlatform-2020B/OSP Software Documentation/OSP Software Getting Started Guide - Release 2020B.md

     **Note**: only the “stim#/stim#.wav” files have transcripts available.
 To view the transcript, click on the “Show Transcript” toggle.

-    Click on the “Reset” button and play the audio file again.
-You should also be able to notice that the selected word heard and shown has a different shade of color (usually shown in red) during audio playback.
+    After playing a “stim#/stim#.wav” audio file, you should also be able to notice that the selected word heard and shown has a different shade of color (usually shown in red) during audio playback.
 <img src="pictures_from_guides/nodejs_coarseFitDemo/coarseFitDemo_testButtons.png" width="500px" height="100%"/>

 9. You should be finished with testing the demo.
 Clicking the “Submit” button takes you back to the landing page.